Cojabi/DataComp/docs/source/interpretation.rst

 ----------

 The confusion matrix of the hierarchical clustering lists the datasets as rows and clusters as columns.
-Each cell represents the number of entities of that dataset being assign to the cluster.
+Each cell represents the number of entities of that dataset being assigned to the respective cluster.
+Based on the contingency matrix a chi² test is performed to assess if the distribution across clusters is significantly\
+ different for the datasets.
+If so, there might be systematic batch effects present.